Children’s anxiety books may help your child feel less alone–and provide strategies and empathy.

 Mindful Kids: 50 Activities for Calm, Focus and Peace by Whitney Stewart and Mina Braun

 Beautiful illustrations with diversity (!!) give kids 50 games, visualizations, and exercises to promote mindfulness in 5 categories: feeling grounded, finding calm, improving focus, practicing loving kindness, and relaxing.
-Easy step by step instructions make these accessible for kids and adults.
+Easy step-by-step instructions make these accessible for kids and adults.
 I can’t wait to try these with my kids.

-Chapter and Middle-Grade Books About Anxiety
+Chapter Books and Middle Grade Books About Anxiety

 Scaredy Squirrel in a Nutshell by Melanie Watt